andrija-djurovic/PDtoolkit/README.md

-PDtoolkit provides collection of tools for probability of default (PD) rating model development and validation.</br> Having in mind the fact that model development process is highly iterative and repetitive, of the outmost importance for the analysts is to have standardized and automated tools for this purpose.
+PDtoolkit provides collection of tools for probability of default (PD) rating model development and validation.</br> Having in mind the fact that model development is highly iterative and repetitive process, of the outmost importance for the analysts is to have standardized and automated tools for this purpose.
 The main goal of this package is to cover the most common steps of PD model development.
-As additional contribution we attempted to add some functionalities which at the moment of package developmet were not presented in `R` package ecosystem in area of credit risk models.
-The package available functionalities are those that refer to univariate, bivariate, multivariate analysis and calibration. </br> Along with accompanied `monobin` and `monobinShiny` packages, `PDtoolkit` provides functions which are suitable for different data transformation and modeling tasks such as: imputations, monotonic binning of numeric risk factors, binning of categorical risk factors, weights of evidence (WoE) and information value (IV) calculations, WoE coding (replacement of risk factors modalities with WoE values), risk factor clustering, area under curve (AUC) calculation and others.</br> Beside mentioned features, set of validation functions are available (homogeneity, heterogeneity as well as discriminatory and predictive model ability testing).
+As additional contribution we attempted to add some functionalities which at the moment of the package developmet were not presented in `R` package ecosystem in area of credit risk modeling.
+The package available functionalities are those that refer to univariate, bivariate, multivariate analysis, calibration and validation. </br> Along with accompanied `monobin` and `monobinShiny` packages, `PDtoolkit` provides functions which are suitable for different data transformation and modeling tasks such as: imputations, monotonic binning of numeric risk factors, binning of categorical risk factors, weights of evidence (WoE) and information value (IV) calculations, WoE coding (replacement of risk factors modalities with WoE values), risk factor clustering, area under curve (AUC) calculation and others.</br> Beside mentioned features, set of validation functions are available (homogeneity, heterogeneity as well as discriminatory and predictive power testing).

-Following case study shows usage of `PDtoolkit` package.
+The following case study shows usage of `PDtoolkit` package.
 The study is based on publicaly available German credit data set which is available and downloaded from this [link](https://online.stat.psu.edu/stat857/node/215/), but also distributed along with `PDtoolkit` package under the data frame `loans`.
 Presented examples are simplified, but yet realistic, version of the PD